 The project boasts a track record of success of getting participants into employment and work placements, but importantly, sees many engaging in a range of community activities, and making a valuable contribution to stronger more cohesive neighbourhoods.

-Following on from the success of the programme, a new project supporting young people in the area has been established.
-Rossendale Youth Works is a 12-month project which has been so successful it has been extended for a further 12 months with investment in additional staff to support the team.
+Following on from the success of the programme, a new project supporting young people in the area was established.
+Rossendale Youth Works began as a 12-month project which has been so successful it has been extended for a further 12 months with investment in additional staff to support the team.
 Rossendale Youth Works aims to support individuals aged 18-24 years old on their journey to employment.
-The project will provide a holistic and tailored approach to enhance skills and employment chances.
-A key focus within the project is to link participants into a range of physical activities to improve health and wellbeing.
+The project provides a holistic and tailored approach to enhance skills and employment chances with a key focus on linking participants into a range of physical activities to improve health and wellbeing.